Wednesday, April 14, 2010

-REVIEW: Easy Release by ApplicationGap (for the iPhone)
+REVIEW: Easy Release by ApplicationGap (UPDATED)

-Those who know me, know I love my iPhone – I carry it with me everywhere (yes, there too).
+Those who know me, know that I love my iPhone – I carry it with me everywhere (yes, there too).
 However, as a Photographer, I’ve not really been excited about the offerings I’ve seen in the AppStore.
 Sure, I’ve been contacted by some vendors to try their apps, but I was so underwhelmed that I didn’t feel it was worth spending the energy to write about them – until now.

-When one of the members of the photography club pointed out this cool app called Easy Release by a company called ApplicationGap, I immediately thought – hum, this could be good.
-Fortunately, I was right as this is the kind of game changing app that every photographer with a iPhone will want to have!
-Seriously, how many times have you been out shooting and found yourself ending up doing an inpromptu shoot of a pretty girl, college kids playing volleyball, a couple in love, etc…?
-Of course, you generally shoot first and ask questions later, and one of those questions you SHOULD be asking is - “can you sign a release”?
-Yet, if you are like me you frequently discover “crap, I’m out of releases” or “dammit, I left my releases in the other bag”.
+Seriously, how many times have you been out shooting and found yourself ending up doing an impromptu shoot of a pretty girl, college kids playing volleyball, a couple in love, etc…?
+The rule of thumb is to shoot first and ask questions later, but one of those questions you SHOULD be asking is - “can you sign a release”?
+If you are like me you frequently discover “crap, I’m out of releases” or “dammit, I left my releases in the other bag”.
 While you may have just scored a great shot for your personal collection, there’s not much you can do with it without that release so you are SOL!

 Finally a solution